ericdaat/ericdaat.github.io/content/python-tips.md

 Tags: python, code
 Slug: python-tips-and-tools
 Authors: Eric Daoud
-Summary: Showing some tips and useful stuff I like about Python language.
+Summary: There are a few Python things I learnt over the years, and I decided to share them in this post.
+I'll cover the basis of Object Oriented Programming; then some useful functions or tools that I like about the language; finally, I'll speak about how to organise a project and install libraries with virtual environments.
 Status: published

 I love Python programming language, and I have been using it for several years now.
 It is a very simple yet powerful language that is used for so many purposes.
-It is quite an old language created by Guido Van Rossum in 1989 ... because he was bored !
+It is quite an old language created by Guido Van Rossum in 1989 ... when he was bored !

 > *Over six years ago, in December 1989, I was looking for a "hobby" programming project that would keep me occupied during the week around Christmas.
 My office ... would be closed, but I had a home computer, and not much else on my hands.
 I decided to write an interpreter for the new scripting language I had been thinking about lately: a descendant of ABC that would appeal to Unix/C hackers.
 I chose Python as a working title for the project, being in a slightly irreverent mood (and a big fan of Monty Python's Flying Circus).*

 > -- Guido Van Rossum, 1996

 There are a few Python things I learnt over the years, and I decided to share them in this post.
 I'll cover the basis of Object Oriented Programming; then some useful functions or tools that I like about the language; finally, I'll speak about how to organise a project and install libraries with virtual environments.
 Before we dive in this article, let me mention a few things:

 1. This is absolutely not exhaustive.
 I am very aware that I don't know all about Python and have no legitimacy teaching it.
 I just wanted to share some of my favorite aspects of the language.
 2. You can learn more about Python [here](https://www.python.org/).